-- (1) The Mediation Supervisor, appointed by the Clerk of the Court, shall administer the Court's mediation program.
-The Chief Judge shall appoint one or more District Judges or Magistrate Judges to oversee the program. - (2) The Mediation Supervisor, in consultation with other Court personnel, shall ensure that information about the Court's mediation program is available on the Court's website which will be updated as needed. - (3) The mediation program shall be governed by the "Procedures of the Mediation Program for the Southern District of New York," which sets forth specific and more detailed information regarding the mediation program, and which is available on the Court's official website (https://nysd.uscourts.gov) or from the Mediation Office. - (4) The scheduling of mediation will not interfere with any scheduling order of the Court.
+(1) The Mediation Supervisor, appointed by the clerk of court, will administer the court's mediation program.
+The chief judge will appoint one or more district judges or magistrate judges to oversee the program.

+- (2) The Mediation Supervisor, in consultation with other court personnel, will ensure that information about the court's mediation program is available on the court's website and will be updated as needed. - (3) The mediation program will be governed by the "Procedures of the Mediation Program for the Southern District of New York," which sets forth specific and more detailed information regarding the mediation program, and which is available on the court's official website (https://nysd.uscourts.gov) or from the Mediation Office. - (4) The scheduling of mediation will not interfere with any scheduling order of the court.